SIN0VA/Nova-Smart-Home/README.md

 # Nova Smart Home
 ##Introduction
-This is my final year proejct which is a design (both software and hardware) for a Home Automation system, where a Raspberry Pi will act as the central board for controling a bunch of Arduino UNO  cards (RF Nodes) ; I made 4 types of these RF nodes.
+This is a Home Automation project that I did for my final year, it uses a Raspberry Pi that acts as a central board for controling a bunch of Arduino UNO  cards (RF Nodes).
+For this project I made 4 types of these RF nodes.
   1. [RF Switches](Arduino Sketches and Schematics/Arduino RF Controlled Lightswitch/) (to switch any electrical appliance, it's implemented here for lights only).
   2. PIR Nodes (A bunch of Arduino's coupled with PIR detectors for autolights).
   3. A Sensor Node (An Arduino with special [Sensor Shield](https://github.com/SIN0VA/Nova-Smart-Home/tree/master/Arduino%20Sketches%20and%20Schematics/Arduino%20Sensor%20Node) : temperature, humidty and somke detection ).